hero media

 Address: 34-36 Market St, Southbank

-Urban Ground, a converted car-wrecking site out in Mordialloc is a great representation of Melbourne’s creative hospitality scene.
-Not only is this sprawling setting home to a vibrant food truck park, but the grounds also host a health food cafe and Saint Felix, a fruit-obsessed distillery specialising in brandy.
+Urban Ground, a converted car-wrecking site out in Mordialloc, is a great representation of Melbourne’s creative hospitality scene.
+Not only is this sprawling setting home to a vibrant food truck park, but the grounds also host a health food cafe and Saint Felix, a fruit-obsessed distillery specialising in brandy .

-Distiller Xavier Nalty, who co-founded Urban Ground with Robert de Santis, leads production with the help of an 18th-century Portuguese copper still and a love of bold flavours.
-The signature and most popular brandy is anchored by the super strong flavours of cacao and cherry, but Nalty also keeps things broad with a range of full-flavoured gins and one very unique yuzu and sencha green tea spirit.
+The signature and most popular brandy is anchored by the super strong flavours of cacao and cherry, but Nalty keeps a broad range with a number of full-flavoured gins and one very unique yuzu and sencha green tea spirit.

 The small bar offers tastings and food pairings, so anyone looking for unique spirits should skip the food trucks entirely and head straight to this hidden gem.